Kirk-Wang/Cloud-Native/README.md

 * But, requires spearate install of VirtualBox and kubectl
 * May not work with older Windows version(YMMV)

+Exercise
+* Download and install VirtualBox
+* Download kubectl, and add to $PATH
+* Download and install minikube
+* Run `minikube start` to create and run a Kubernetes VM
+* Run `minikube stop` when you're done

 ------------------------------------------------------------
 ------------------------------------------------------------
 ------------------------------------------------------------